Interacting Large Language Model Agents. Interpretable Models and Social Learning: Introduction

 \subsection{Main Results}

-This paper builds on tools from Bayesian revealed preferences from microeconomics (inverse reinforcement learning), sequential Bayesian estimation (from signal processing), and structured stochastic control (from control theory) to construct interpretable models and synthesize interaction of \bayesianagents.
+This paper builds on Bayesian revealed preferences from microeconomics (inverse reinforcement learning), sequential Bayesian estimation (from signal processing), and structured stochastic control to construct interpretable models and synthesize interaction of \bayesianagents.
 The impact of our results on more efficient, systematic, and interpretable engineering of \bayesianagents\ is summarized in Figure~\ref{fig:engineer}.
-The main contributions of this paper are: \begin{enumerate} \item We propose constructing a \bayesianagent\ as a composition of a large language model (LLM) sensor, which acts a low-dimensional map from the text space and a Bayesian engine, which uses the measurement from the LLM to update the posterior and act optimally.
+The main contributions of this paper are: \begin{enumerate} \item We propose constructing a \bayesianagent\ as a composition of a large language model (LLM) sensor\footnote{We consider LLMs as social sensors and not physical sensors since they do not sense physical quantities like temperature but virtually analyze text and multimodal data to provide observations.}, which acts as a low-dimensional map from the text space, and a Bayesian engine, which uses the measurement from the LLM to update the posterior and act optimally.
 We show how this model is useful for interpretable Bayesian inference with applications in sequential data on online platforms. \item To obtain an interpretable utility function for a \bayesianagent, we provide necessary and sufficient conditions in Theorem~\ref{th:nscribum} for a \bayesianagent\ to be a rationally inattentive Bayesian utility maximizer (\ribum).
 For a \bayesianagent\ who is a \ribum, we propose Algorithm~\ref{alg:maxmargin} and Algorithm~\ref{alg:sparse} to reconstruct the max-margin and sparsest utility estimate, respectively.
-Our methods are applicable both our \bayesianagent\ and off-the-shelf \bayesianagents. \item We study Bayesian social learning in a \bayesianagents, sequentially estimating a state given text observations and in Theorem~\ref{th:herding} show that such a sequence of \bayesianagents\ form an information cascade and herd in their actions.
+Our methods are applicable to both our \bayesianagent\ and off-the-shelf \bayesianagents. \item We study Bayesian social learning in a \bayesianagents, sequentially estimating a state given text observations and in Theorem~\ref{th:herding} show that such a sequence of \bayesianagents\ form an information cascade and herd in their actions.
 We show that this is true for both when no private observations are shared and when a finite number of private observations are shared.
-Further, we provide a detailed analysis of the effect of the quality of results from LLM of the \bayesianagent\ and the number of private observations. \item To delay herding in a sequence of \bayesianagents, we formulate an optimal stopping problem for two regimes: a) when the \bayesianagents\ are centrally controlled by an entity b) when the \bayesianagents\ are autonomous but are incentivizes by an entity.
-We show in Theorem~\ref{th:threshold} and Theorem~\ref{th:fusioncenter} that under certain assumptions on the observation matrix and cost functions, the optimal policy for the partially observed Markov decision process of both the optimal stopping problems has a threshold structure.
-We then propose a stochastic approximation algorithm in Algorithm~\ref{alg:stochasticapprox}, which exploits the structural results to estimate the optimal policy parameters.
-The algorithm does not need access to the system parameters, is computationally efficient, and can track changes in the system. \item We finally present several numerical experiments to demonstrate the efficacy of our proposed methods.
-We show how our constructed \bayesianagent\ can be used for interpretable Bayesian inference for analyzing financial data.
-We show how the Bayesian revealed preferences framework can estimate the utility of an off-the-shelf LLM when used for hate-speech detection.
-Finally we show numerical studies on two examples of sequential Bayesian inference: hate speech peddler identification and product quality analysis, to demonstrate herding of \bayesianagents, and applicability of our structural results. \end{enumerate}
+Further, we provide a detailed analysis of the effect of the quality of results from LLM of the \bayesianagent\ and the number of private observations. \item To delay herding in a sequence of \bayesianagents, we formulate an optimal stopping problem for two regimes: